-“A great vermouth, in our opinion, is one that's strong on its own, either with some ice or chilled,” says Juliette Larrouy and Pom Modeste, bar managers at Two Schmucks in Barcelona, which was recently named one of the World’s 50 Best Bars.
+“A great vermouth, in our opinion, is one that's strong on its own, either with some ice or chilled,” says Juliette Larrouy and Pom Modeste, creative directors at Two Schmucks in Barcelona, which was recently named one of the World’s 50 Best Bars.
 Of course, choosing the right vermouth requires a bit of thought.

 So whether you’re ready to start sipping vermouth on its own or want to freshen up your classic Manhattan, here are the best sweet vermouths for your bar.

 Region: Italy | ABV: 16% | Tasting Notes: Spice, vanilla, dried figs, floral undertones

 The Negroni is certainly a classic that bears a bit of experimentation.
 Playing with different gins and vermouths can yield massive variations in flavor, but we think it’s important to use a heavier Italian vermouth with enough richness to buttress, but not overpower the bitterness of the Campari.
 It’s hard to find one more robust than 1757 Vermouth di Torino—named in honor of the year Cinzano’s founding fathers, Giovanni Giacomo and Carlo Stefano, launched their label in Turin.
 It’s a luscious vermouth with loads of tangy fruit notes, a plethora of aromatics, and a dry finish that lets the Campari work its bitter magic.